MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-client-services-app-support.md

 [Certificate-based authentication (CBA)](microsoft-365-client-support-certificate-based-authentication.md) is the use of a digital certificate to identify a user, machine, or device before granting access to a resource, network, application, etc. In the case of user authentication, it is often deployed in coordination with traditional methods such as username and password.

-One differentiator of certificate-based authentication is that unlike some solutions that only work for users, such as biometrics and one time passwords (OTP), the same solution can be used for all endpoints – users, machine, devices and even the growing Internet of Things (IoT).
+One differentiator of certificate-based authentication is that unlike some solutions that only work for users, such as biometrics and one time passwords (OTP), the same solution can be used for all endpoints – users, machine, devices, and even the growing Internet of Things (IoT).

 ### Conditional access